katekolarikova/DogShlelterCloudBasedApp/README.md

 # Cloud-Based Dog Shelter Website Using Docker and Kubernetes

-This document is part of a project developed for the DAT515 Cloud Computing Technologies course at the University of Stavanger.
+This document is part of a team project developed at the University of Stavanger.
 The project is represented by a webpage for a dog shelter, featuring functionalities such as listing available dogs and adding new ones.

 A key aspect of this implementation is the use of Docker and Kubernetes to efficiently manage and deploy the application, enhancing its scalability, security, and workflow efficiency.